 - Refine your topic by brainstorming.
 Use a paper mindmap or try an online mindmapping tool such as Bubble.us, Exploratree, Gliffy, or Mindmeister.
 Remember to save all your rough notes, you will need them!

 Download a graphic organizer, created by NoodleTools.

 - Search the library databases for articles, newspapers, reference books and ebooks.
 If you aren’t sure how to search a database, check out the guides on the database page.
 To learn the difference between a library database and a website have a look at this document: Library Database vs. the Internet.

 - Ebooks: You have access to a number of ebooks for research purposes – these books cover a wide range of topics so check them out.

 - Videos are another source of valuable information.
-You will find that YouTube is blocked at school, so try other sources such as the National Film Board, the CBC Archives, National Geographic, or TVO.
+Try these sources: National Film Board, the CBC Archives, National Geographic, or TVO.

 Annotated Bibliography Guides

 You may be asked to prepare an annotated bibliography as part of your research process.
 An annotated bibliography is a list of the sources you have consulted while researching along with a summary or evaluation of each source.
 For a more detailed description of an annotated bibliography along with examples consult the links below.